fumeapp/modeltyper/readme.md

 ### Optional Arguments

 -   output-file : Echo the definitions into a file

 ### Additional Options

 -   --model= : Generate typescript interfaces for a specific model
 -   --global : Generate typescript interfaces in a global namespace named models
 -   --json : Output the result as json
 -   --use-enums : Use typescript enums instead of object literals
+-   --use-types : Use typescript types instead of interfaces
 -   --plurals : Output model plurals
 -   --no-relations : Do not include relations
 -   --optional-relations : Make relations optional fields on the model type
 -   --no-hidden : Do not include hidden model attributes
 -   --no-counts : Do not include counts for relationships
 -   --optional-counts : Make relationship counts optional fields on the model type
 -   --no-exists : Do not include exists for relationships
 -   --optional-exists : Make relationship exists optional fields on the model type
 -   --no-sums : Do not include sums for relationships
 -   --optional-sums : Make relationship sums optional fields on the model type
 -   --timestamps-date : Output timestamps as a Date object type
 -   --optional-nullables : Output nullable attributes as optional fields
 -   --api-resources : Output api.MetApi interfaces
 -   --fillables : Output model fillables
 -   --fillable-suffix= : Appends to fillables
 -   --ignore-config : Ignore options set in config

 ### Sum Aggregates for Relationships